tokio-rs/tracing/tracing-flame/README.md

 scoped, structured, and async-aware diagnostics. `tracing-flame` provides helpers for consuming `tracing` instrumentation that can later be visualized as a flamegraph/flamechart.
-Flamegraphs/flamecharts are useful for identifying performance issues bottlenecks in an application.
+Flamegraphs/flamecharts are useful for identifying performance bottlenecks in an application.
 For more details, see Brendan Gregg's [post] on flamegraphs.

 [post]: http://www.brendangregg.com/flamegraphs.html